Moving to Etobicoke: A Local’s Guide to Life & Real Estate (2026)

 Etobicoke is vast, bordered by the Humber River to the east and Etobicoke Creek to the west.
 It is known for its parks, golf courses, and incredible transportation links (Highways 427, QEW, 401, and the TTC Subway system).
 Unlike the dense downtown core, Etobicoke offers breathing room without sacrificing urban amenities.

-Below, I have curated a guide to the Top 5 Neighbourhoods that define the Etobicoke market.
+Below, I have curated a guide to the market, schools, and the Top 5 Neighbourhoods that define the Etobicoke market.

 1. The Kingsway: Classic "Old Toronto" Luxury